gathered in Morocco from locals, travellers and emigrated Moroccans

 -La la la… 300.

-At this point, I’m losing patience like a 5-year-old and am about to demand an orange juice, or a donkey, anything to stop this insane conversation.
+At this point, I’m losing patience.
+I’d do anything to stop this insane conversation.
 I’m grabbing my friend by the hand and unsuccessfully trying to pull him away from the damn cart.
-Clearly, I'm not the only one losing patience as this is the moment the driver says:
+Luckily, the drives gives in:

 -Why did we not go to Gueliz?
 We didn’t do the grand tour!